eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-28_if-you-are-a-parent-and-love-airplanes-this-place-is-perfect-for-you-observation-deck-in-taipei-songshan-airport.md

 - - -

-This page is synchronized from the post: [If you are a parent and love airplanes, this place is perfect for you - Observation Deck in Taipei Songshan Airport 台北松山機場觀景台](https://steemit.com/@deanliu/if-you-are-a-parent-and-love-airplanes-this-place-is-perfect-for-you-observation-deck-in-taipei-songshan-airport)
+This page is synchronized from the post: ['If you are a parent and love airplanes, this place is perfect for you - Observation Deck in Taipei Songshan Airport 台北松山機場觀景台'](https://steemit.com/@deanliu/if-you-are-a-parent-and-love-airplanes-this-place-is-perfect-for-you-observation-deck-in-taipei-songshan-airport)